Regularity of Einstein 5-manifolds via 4-dimensional gap theorems: Introduction

 \textbf{Uniqueness of tangent cones.} In the 5-dimensional limit space, we first establish an isolation theorem for $1$-symmetric cones, building on the gap theorems for Einstein $4$-orbifolds.
 This, in particular, yields the uniqueness of $1$-symmetric tangent cones.
 Combined with $\varepsilon$-regularity, we then obtain quantitative curvature estimates on wedge regions around such points, and analogous results hold for tangent cones at infinity and their asymptotic curvature behavior.
 These results are proved in Section \ref{subs:uniqueness}.

-\textbf{Refined rectifiability.} The isolation theorem implies that $1$-symmetry at a given scale propagates to \emph{uniform symmetry} across all smaller scales.
-Using the cone-splitting principle and $\varepsilon$-regularity, this uniform symmetry allows the construction of almost splitting maps whose restrictions to the singular set are bi-Lipschitz onto intervals.
-A countable selection of such maps yields a covering of $\cS^1$ by bi-Lipschitz images of subsets of $\mathbb{R}$, thereby establishing a \emph{refined rectifiability} of the singular set without discarding any exceptional subsets.
+\textbf{Refined rectifiability.} The isolation theorem implies that $1$-symmetry at a given scale at some point $x\in \cS^1_{\Gamma}$ propagates to \emph{uniform symmetry} across all smaller scales.
+Combined with the neck decomposition developed in \cite{jn,cjn}, this uniform symmetry allows one to identify the local $1$-stratum $S^1_{\Gamma}$ near $x$ with the center $\cC_0$ of an associated neck region.
+A bi-Lipschitz coordinate is then constructed by using a splitting function to order points along $\cC_0$ and pushing forward the Ahlfors regular measure associated to the neck region onto a subset of $\RR$ via the ordering.
+A countable selection of such parametrizations yields a covering of $\cS^1$ by bi-Lipschitz images of subsets of $\mathbb{R}$, thereby establishing a \emph{refined rectifiability} of the singular set without discarding any exceptional subsets.
 Moreover, we show that along each curve with constant volume density, the tangent cones remain identical.
 The proof is given in Section \ref{subs:rectifiable}.

 \textbf{Orbifold structure.} Along a Lipschitz curve of singularity type $\RR \times \RR^4/\Gamma$, GH-close model charts to $\mathbb{R}\times \mathbb{R}^4/\Gamma$ can be \emph{glued horizontally} along the direction parallel to the singular curve.
 Controlling the gluing error uniformly is subtle: it requires compatibility of the local $\Gamma$-actions on adjacent charts.
 Crucially, the transition maps are constrained to be approximated only by the reflection or translation along the singular axis $\RR$ and rotation preserving the $\Gamma$-action on $\RR^4/\Gamma$ -- a property that fails in flat $\RR^5$.
 These glued charts then yield $C^0$ orbifold-type coordinates on punctured neighborhoods.